PageRank on inhomogeneous random digraphs: A family of inhomogeneous random digraphs

 \begin{remark} In general, depending on the nature of the type sequence (e.g., a deterministic sequence of numbers), it may be necessary to consider a double sequence $\{{\bf W}_i^{(n)}: i \geq 1, \, n \geq 1\}$ in order to satisfy \eqref{eq:TypeDistr}.
-To avoid the more cumbersome notation and additional technical details, we will assume in later sections that the type sequence $\{{\bf W}_i : i \geq 1\}$ consists of i.i.d.~observations from distribution $F$, which clearly satisfies \eqref{eq:TypeDistr} by the weak law of large numbers. \end{remark}
+In practice, an easy way to avoid the need for considering double sequences is to assume that the type sequence $\{{\bf W}_i : i \geq 1\}$ consists of i.i.d.~observations from distribution $F$. \end{remark}

 We now define our family of random digraphs using the conditional probability, given the type sequence, that edge $(i,j) \in E_n$,